pronazmul/laravel_lumen_rest_api_core_concept/readme.md

 * Param: Single data pass & receive.
 * Body: Average Data pass and receive.

+>## Data Response Type:
+* Header: Only Can Receive Key Value Pair Value, Can not receive Json Object and Other Complex Data.
+* Body: Can Receive Json Object, Json Array & any Other types of response.

 >## Response Type:
 * 	Simple String Response.
 * 	JSON Response. *